Document Security for Remote Mortgage Teams: Best Practices for Data Protection

 • Lookalike domain awareness.
 Train the team to inspect the actual sender address, not the display name.
 Attackers register domains that differ from yours by a single character and a display name that reads exactly like your title-company partner.

 ABT provides security awareness resources as part of the Guardian operating model.
 Training is not a one-time event.
 It runs alongside continuous monitoring to reinforce the behaviors your security policies depend on, and the phishing simulation results feed directly into the risk-assessment documentation the Safeguards Rule requires.
-For a look at how training connects to the broader compliance monitoring lifecycle, see the Guardian Security Insights walkthrough.
+For a look at how training connects to the broader compliance monitoring lifecycle, see our walkthrough of why continual monitoring is the key to staying ahead in today's cyber warfare.

 Partnering With a Managed Service Provider